Bareflank/hypervisor/README.md

 ## Description

 The Bareflank Hypervisor aims to provide a platform for performing hypervisor research.
 Some highlights include:

-- Zero legacy support (e.g. requires 64bit)
+- Reduced legacy support (e.g. requires 64bit, no support for BIOS, etc...)
 - Written in C++
 - Cross Platform
 - Few external dependencies

+In addition to simplied archiecture, the Bareflank hypervisor has been licensed under the v2.1 LGPL.
+The entire Bareflank hypervisor is a collection of cross-compiled libraries.
+Users of the Bareflank hypervisor are welcome to repalce any or all of the open source libraries with proprietary versions, enabling the development of internal hypevisor based research, while sharing the core portions of the hypervisor that don't usually change (for example, starting and stopping an Intel VT-x based hypervisor is the same whether it's KVM, Xen, VMWare, VIrtualBox or Bareflank).

+In return we ask that users contribute back to the project to enhance and maitain the open source portions of the hypervisor, such that all users can benefit.

 ## Compilation Instructions